crlucero/WordCounter-Testing-project/README.md

 #### Behavior: The program will ask the user to enter an initial word.
 * Example Input: "Dog"
 * Example Output: N/A
-#### Behavior: Check to see if word is valid. (must have no punctuation following the word)
+#### Behavior: The program takes in a string of words
-* Example Input: "dog."
+* Example Input: "dog, dog, dog"
-* Example output: "That is not a valid word.
-Please input again with no punctuation"
+* Example output: "dog, dog, dog"
 #### Behavior: Program checks to see how many times the word shows up in sentence.
-* Example Input: "Dog. dog DOG Dog"
+* Example Input: "My dog will play with my friends dog and they're best friends."
-* Example output: Word Counter: 3
+* Example output: Word Counter: 2

 ## Setup/Installation Requirements